This information is part of the Colgate University catalog, 2020–21.

 Associate Professor Khan, Mundy, Spadola (Director)

-This program focuses on the Middle East and North Africa while also studying the wider Islamic world.
-It provides students with an understanding of the origins and development of the Islamic faith in its heartland, as well as an awareness of the multi-cultural and dynamic character of modern Islam.
-It also trains students in the history, culture, politics, and political economy of the Middle East, North Africa, and the Islamic world.
+This multidisciplinary program focuses on the Middle East and North Africa while also studying the wider Islamic world.
+It provides students with an understanding of the origins and development of the Islamic faith in its heartland, as well as an awareness of the global, multi-cultural character of modern Islam.
+Program courses train students in art, literature, history, culture, politics, and political economy of the Middle East, North Africa, and the Islamic world.

-The themes addressed by the program include the history and development of the Islamic faith; colonialism and its impact on the cultures, economies, and polities of the region; the rise of nationalism and its relationship to tribal, religious, and ethnic identities; the emergence and impact of political Islam; the Arab-Israeli conflict; the prospects for democratization; and United States foreign policy toward the Middle East, North Africa, and the Islamic world.
+The themes addressed by the program include Islam's textual foundations and interpretive traditions; the developement and historical spread of diverse Muslim societies; political institutions, and artistic and literary traditions; European colonialism and its impact on the cultures, economies, and polities of the region; the rise of modern nationalism and its relationship to tribal, religious, and ethnic identities; the emergence and impact of political Islam and Islamic revivalist movements; the Arab-Israeli conflict; democratization and revolutionary movements; and United States foreign policy toward the Middle East, North Africa, and the Islamic world.

 The MIST faculty and the off-campus study office have identified a small number of programs that we highly encourage students to attend for a summer or a semester.
-Three course credits toward the major can be earned through study in off-campus programs.
+Up to three course credits toward the major may be earned through study in off-campus programs.
 Approved off-campus language courses may also count toward the major and are not included in the three-credit limit.
 Consult with MIST faculty for further details.

 Award for Excellence in Middle Eastern and Islamic Studies — awarded to the graduating senior who has excelled in Middle Eastern and Islamic Studies.

 The Prize for Excellence in Arabic — awarded by the faculty of Arabic to students who demonstrate excellence in studying Arabic language and culture.